 There are a lot of advantages for children of mothers who are active during pregnancy.
 For the foetus: a lower resting heart rate, improvement of the viability of the placenta, increased amniotic fluid levels and increased gestational age.
 The foetus also experiences less stress and he/she will be able to tolerate labour better.
 In addition, research shows that baby will probably have a higher Apgar score after delivery, and a better ability to self-soothe.

 Children of women who exercised during their pregnancy have a more muscular body with less body fat.
 This can last up to five years after delivery.
 Also, these children have a higher IQ, so it is good to get active!
+Join us now!
+Book a free trial workout!

 This article is based on 17 externally conducted scientific research papers and on our own research which surveyed 487 members.